Fiona Sze-Lorrain: Critical response

 The New York Times Book Review praises her stories as "nimble, evocative."

 The Rumpus said of her writing that it "serves as a vital midwife for the greater global understanding that will one day be born from today’s contracting and relaxing tensions between differing religions, cultures, and languages."

 Prairie Schooner describes her work as an "arc" that "navigates the sense of otherness" with poems that "burst at the seams with the customs, gastronomy, ancestry, literature, and art of the two cultures."

 Publishers Weekly calls her novel in stories "graceful" and "this author is one to watch" as she "effortlessly evokes the spirit of each setting" and "imbues her characters with haunting melancholy."

 Mekong Review writes that her fiction "resonates with a rich and efficient prosody.
 The narrative structure is creative, with each story placing an increasingly complete puzzle on top of the last."

 The Washington Post describes her translation as "lyrical."

 Translation

 Sze-Lorrain is a translator of contemporary American, French, and Chinese poetry and prose.
 She is named the most prolific translator in modern and contemporary Chinese poetry.
-Her work was shortlisted for the 2020 Derek Walcott Prize for Poetry and the 2016 Best Translated Book Award, and longlisted for the 2014 PEN Award for Poetry in Translation.
+Her translations were shortlisted for the 2020 Derek Walcott Prize for Poetry and the 2016 Best Translated Book Award, and longlisted for the 2014 PEN Award for Poetry in Translation.
 She serves on the committee of the Translators Association of the Society of Authors in the UK.